irtazahashmi/pytspl/doc/tutorials/decomposition.rst

 >>> f_c = sc.get_component_flow(flow=synthetic_flow, component="curl")
 [-0.15 -0.7   0.85 -0.15 -0.85  0.
 0. 0.58 -0.58  0.58]

-We can plot the harmonic, curl and gradient flows using the following code:
+Plot the harmonic, curl and gradient flows using the following code:

 .. plot::
     :context: close-figs

     >>> scplot.draw_hodge_decomposition(flow=synthetic_flow, figsize=(18, 5))

 To plot the harmonic flow only, we can do the following: